aymannadeem/foldilocks/README.md

 - **Confusing to read:** Despite their benefits, folds are not straightforward.
 They can introduce a lot of cognitive overhead.
 While they provide a neat logical separation and a clever way to express code more concisely, they can also reduce the clarity given by explicit recursion.
 The recursive part is now opaque and handled by this abstraction.
 - **Confusing to write:** Folds are also difficult to write.
 Often times, it isn't immediately clear whether something will be a left or right fold, and whether you need to provide an initial value.

-## A structured approach to folding
+## A structured approach to choosing folds

 The recipe for using folds in your function more or less to:
 1. Know the type signature of the function you want to write.
 This will give you an understanding of the data structure you wish to process, and the output you wish to produce.
 2. Optional step: think through how to determine something as an explicit function (this step may be omitted, but I find it helpful to do the explicit thing first, before using a higher-order function to handle it).
-3. Use intuition to determine how your input will be processed.
-Using the type-signature of your function, think through _how_ you will operate over your data structure.
-Will you be
+3. Use [these heuristics](https://wiki.haskell.org/Foldr_Foldl_Foldl') to hypothesize how your input will be processed.
-4. Use ghci: test your assumptions by feeding dummy inputs to the REPL.
-This will quickly confirm or deny your intution.
+4. Use ghci: test your assumptions by using your knowledge of types, the expected result and feed some dummy inputs to the REPL.
+This will quickly confirm or deny whether your hypothesis was correct.

 ### Example with ghci